GyroSuperintelligence/CGM/Docs/Foundations/CGM_Timelesness.md

     - **Rate comparisons** relative to assumed invariants,
     - **Extrapolations** across stable frames.

-    In your CGM-RGF framework, each of these is a **recursive inference** from a **chirality-bound phase trace**,    not a direct witness of an objective past.
+    In your CGM, each of these is a **recursive inference** from a **chirality-bound phase trace**,    not a direct witness of an objective past.

     Thus, every time measurement is: